RutledgePaulV/django-commands/README.md

 is no specification for expressing nested types requirements, so specifying the object type only guarantees you'll receive a dictionary in the command handler._

+## Be Aware
+- 'user' is a reserved parameter name.
+The user for a given request will be available under self.user inside of a command handler #handle method.
+Validators for 'user' can be implemented and will be called appropriately.

 ## Installation

 ### Get the package